 Sophie Gamand is a French award-winning photographer and animal advocate living and working in New York.
 Since 2010, she has been focusing on dogs and our relationship with them.
-Sophie travels around the U.S. photographing shelter dogs for free, to help bring awareness to their fate, and help them get adopted.
+Sophie travels around the U.S. (and abroad) photographing shelter dogs for free, to help bring awareness to their fate, and help them get adopted.

 Why is my work focused on dogs?